 What are thin-film solar panels?

-thin film solar panels installed in solar farm Thin-film solar panels are a category of solar cells that are widely recognized for their thin, lightweight and flexible form factor.
+Thin-film solar panels are a category of solar cells that are widely recognized for their thin, lightweight and flexible form factor.
 These panels are made up of one or more thin layers of photovoltaic material that are placed on a substrate.
 However, these layers are acclaimed as the lightest panel available, which is 300 times thinner compared to the silicon wafers used in traditional solar panels.

 Most commonly used materials in thin-film solar technology include — cadmium telluride (CdTe), copper indium gallium selenide (CIGS), amorphous silicon (a-Si), and a few organic photovoltaic cells (OPV).